Graduate Students Policies

 Ethics and integrity are core values that should guide our conduct and decisions as members of the UC community and as engineering and technology professionals.
 Course assignments and tests are designed to have educational value and prepare you to be a competent and ethical professional.
 Therefore, material presented by you to satisfy course requirements is expected to be result of your own original scholarly efforts, unless collaboration is explicitly allowed on a particular assignment.

 University Rules, including the Student Code of Conduct and other documented policies of the department, college, and university related to academic integrity, will be enforced.
-Any violation of these regulations, including aiding and abetting, acts of plagiarism, or cheating, will be dealt with on an individual basis according to the severity of the misconduct, and can result in severe consequences, including potential dismissal from the college after the second offense.
+Any violation of these regulations, including acts of plagiarism or cheating, will be dealt with on an individual basis according to the severity of the misconduct, and can result in severe consequences, including potential dismissal from the college after the second offense.

 UC is committed to providing all students full and equal access to learning opportunities.
 UC's Office of Accessibility Resources is the official campus office that works to arrange for reasonable accommodations for students with an identified physical, psychological, or cognitive disability (learning, ADD/ADHD, psychological, visual, hearing, physical, cognitive, medical condition, etc.).
 Students are encouraged to contact the Accessibility Resources office to arrange for a confidential meeting to discuss services and accommodations.
 Contact should be initiated as soon as possible to allow for adequate time for accommodations to be arranged.